 - There may be periods of inactivity between construction phases.

 - A city inspector will be on-site during work hours and may be able to assist you with construction concerns.
-Inspectors typically wear a safety vest with City of Portland on the back and a hard hat.
+Inspectors typically wear a City of Portland safety vest and hard hat.

 - Please stay clear of all construction activities.
 Please keep your children from harm and instruct them to stay clear of all construction activities.
 We also appreciate your keeping pets and vehicles out of the construction areas.